Svetlana Alliluyeva: Early life

 At the age of 16, Alliluyeva fell in love with Aleksei Kapler, a Jewish Soviet filmmaker who was 22 years her senior.
-Her father vehemently disapproved of the relationship and Kapler was sentenced to five years of exile in 1943 to Vorkuta and was then sentenced again in 1948 to five years in labor camps in Inta.
+Her father vehemently disapproved of the relationship and Kapler was sentenced to five years of exile in 1943 in Vorkuta and was then sentenced again in 1948 to five years in labour camps in Inta.

 Marriages

-Alliluyeva was first married in 1944 to Grigory Morozov, a student at Moscow University's Institute of International Affairs.
-Her father did not like Morozov, who was Jewish, though he never met him.
-They had one child, a son Iosif, who was born in 1945.
+Alliluyeva was first married in 1944 to Grigory Morozov, a Jewish student at Moscow University's Institute of International Affairs.
+Her father did not like Morozov, though he never met him.
+They had one child, a son named Iosif, who was born in 1945.
 The couple divorced in 1947, but remained close friends for decades afterwards.

 Alliluyeva's second marriage was arranged for her to Yuri Zhdanov, the son of Stalin's right-hand man Andrei Zhdanov and himself one of Stalin's close associates.
 The couple married early in 1949.
 Alliluyeva lived with Zhdanov's family at this time, though felt herself dominated by his mother, Zinaida, which was something Stalin had warned her of.
 Yuri was devoted to Zinaida, and busied himself with Party work, so did not spend a lot of time with Alliluyeva.
 In 1950, Alliluyeva gave birth to a daughter, Yekaterina.
 The marriage was dissolved soon afterwards.

 In 1962, she married Ivan Svanidze, the nephew of Stalin's first wife, Kato Svanidze, soon after meeting him for the first time since his parents' arrest in 1937.
 They went against Soviet policy by marrying in a church.
 Svanidze was not healthy, owing to difficulties of his internal exile in Kazakhstan, and the marriage ended within a year.

-From 1970 to 1973, she was married to American architect William Wesley Peters (a son-in-law of Frank Lloyd Wright), with whom she had a daughter, Olga Peters (later known also as Chrese Evans).
+From 1970 to 1973, she was married to the American architect William Wesley Peters (a son-in-law of Frank Lloyd Wright), with whom she had a daughter, Olga Peters (later known also as Chrese Evans).

-After the death of Stalin
+After Stalin's death

 After her father's death in 1953, Alliluyeva worked as a lecturer and translator in Moscow.
 Her training was in History and Political Thought, a subject she was forced to study by her father, although her true passion was literature and writing.
-In a 2010 interview, she stated that his refusal to let her study arts and his treatment of Kapler were the two times that Stalin "broke my life", and that Stalin loved her but was "a very simple man.
-Very rude.
-Very cruel."
+In a 2010 interview, she stated that his refusal to let her study arts and his treatment of Kapler were the two times that Stalin had "broken her life", and that he loved her but was "a very simple man - very rude and very cruel."
 When asked at a New York conference about whether she agreed with her father's rule, she said that she was disapproving of a lot of his decisions but also noted that the responsibility for them also lay with the Communist regime in general.